-This Post Graduate Certificate Education (PGCE) Secondary Music course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.
+This Post Graduate Certificate in Education (PGCE) Secondary Music leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.

 The course focuses on meeting the demands of teaching music in secondary schools in the 21st century.
 The programme proves a balance of reflective practice, analytic research and study, and current developments in music education.

 The course allows for engagement with philosophies and pedagogies of music education, the development of approaches to delivering musical learning, and projects and opportunities to put such considerations into practice.